Glitched-Cat-Studios/GCS-Wardrobe/README.md

 - Anemunt - Fixed bugs and optimized the script
 - 1stGen - partially fixed the cosmetics duplicating

-Thanks for checking this out!
+Thanks for checking this out, and have a paw-some day!